Law Enforcement

 Dr. Michelle Beshears

-When I was a criminal justice undergraduate student one of the most difficult items for me to fully grasp was an understanding of the American court system.
-This is mostly because it was always a bit confusing to me with all the different levels of courts.
-My confusion was compounded by the United States, having what is known as, a dual court system.
+As a criminal justice undergraduate, I found the American court system to be one of the most challenging things to grasp fully.
+This is mainly because it was always confusing to me with all the different levels of courts.
+My confusion was compounded by the United States having what is known as a dual court system.

 READ MORE